RUB logo

 Research Interests

-Prof. Dr. Jeremias Motte is a senior consultant neurologist and head of the neuroimmunological research laboratory at the Department of Neurology, University Hospital Bochum.
-As a W1TTW2 professor for the immunophenotyping of neuroimmunological diseases, his translational research focuses on both central and peripheral nervous system autoimmunity.
+Prof. Dr. Jeremias Motte is a senior consultant neurologist at the Department of Neurology, St. Josef University Hospital, Ruhr University Bochum, and holds a W1TTW2 professorship for the immunophenotyping of neuroimmunological diseases.
+His translational research addresses autoimmunity of both the central and peripheral nervous system.

-His research group welcomes applications for Bachelor’s and Master’s theses from students in biology as well as medical doctoral theses.
+Applications for Bachelor’s and Master’s theses from students in biology as well as medical doctoral theses are welcome.